Projective clone homomorphisms: Results

 However, both examples rely on the existence of non-principal ultrafilters on a countable set.
 Hence, we cannot exclude the existence of models of ZF where Question~\ref{prob:allcont} has a positive answer.
 It should be mentioned in this context that there are models of ZF+DC (axiom of dependent choice) where every homomorphism between closed subgroups of the full symmetric group on a countable set is continuous (see the discussion in Section 8 in \cite{Topo-Birk}).
 Whether similar phenomena prevail in the world of clones is not known, and we refer to the discussion in~\cite{Reconstruction}.

-Question~\ref{quest:main}, on the other hand, could hold for \emph{all} closed function clones.
+Question~\ref{quest:main}, on the other hand, might well have a positive answer for \emph{all} closed function clones.
 We give a positive answer to Question~\ref{quest:main} for all closed clones of idempotent locally finite algebras (Section~\ref{sect:locfin}).
 Here we use recent results about finite idempotent algebras~\cite{Siggers} via a compactness argument.

 Again using results from finite idempotent algebras, but this time in a less obvious way, we also give (in Section~\ref{sect:oligo}) a positive answer to Question~\ref{quest:main} for an important class of oligomorphic function clones which we describe next.
 Let $\Delta$ be a structure with a finite relational signature and domain $D$ which is \emph{homogeneous}, i.e., any isomorphism between finite substructures of $\Delta$ extends to an automorphism of $\Delta$.
 We say that a function $f \colon D^n \to D$ is \emph{canonical} with respect to $\Delta$ if for all $k\geq 1$, all $k$-tuples $t_1,\dots,t_n \in D^k$, and for all $\alpha_1,\ldots,\alpha_n \in \Aut(\Delta)$ there exists a $\beta \in \Aut(\Delta)$ such that $f(\alpha(t_1),\dots,\alpha(t_n)) = \beta(f(t_1,\dots,t_n))$ (where we apply functions to tuples componentwise).
 We prove that Question~\ref{quest:main} has a positive answer for every closed polymorphism clone containing $\Aut(\Delta)$, and all of whose operations are canonical with respect to $\Delta$.
 Clones of canonical functions arise naturally when the finite substructures of a homogeneous structure $\Delta$ have the \emph{Ramsey property} (for details, see~\cite{BP-reductsRamsey}), and are in this case of crucial importance in the study of CSPs of structures which are definable in $\Delta$~\cite{BP-reductsRamsey, BodPin-Schaefer}.
 In fact, it can be shown in this situation that every closed function clone that contains $\Aut(\Delta)$ can be written as $\overline{\bigcup_{i=1}^{\infty} \fC_i}$ where each $\fC_i$ is a function clone consisting of operations that are canonical with respect to an expansion of $\Delta$ with finitely many constants.
-This fact, and canonical operations in general, are the state-of-the-art tool for approaching Conjecture~\ref{conj:tractability}.
+This fact, and canonical operations in general, have served as the main tool in the successful verifications of Conjecture~\ref{conj:tractability} so far.